-It is the law that persons aged 15 years and above, who live in Denmark and have a Danish CPR-number, need to receive digital mail from the public authorities if they are able.
-This includes an obligation to check and read the mail in your digital mail box.
+In Denmark, you receive most post from public authorities digitally and not as a paper letter.
+It is the law that persons aged 15 years and above who live in Denmark and have a Danish CPR number need to receive digital post from the public authorities (unless they are exempt for some reason).

 Who can be exempt?

-You can be exempted from receiving digital post if you meet one of the following grounds:
+You can be exempted from receiving digital post if you:

-- Suffer from a mental or physical disability, which prevents you from receiving digital post.
+- suffer from a mental or physical disability that prevents you from using digital post.

-- If you do not own a computer or live in an area with little or no internet access.
+- do not own a computer or live in an area with little or no internet access.

-If you wish to apply for an exemption to digital post you must apply in person at your local Borgerservice.
-If you are unable to show up in person, you can authorize a person to apply for you using the form Fuldmagt til anmodning om fritagelse fra Digital Post for borgere.
+If you wish to apply for an exemption to digital post, you must apply in person at the Citizen Service Center.
+If you are unable to show up in person, you can authorize a person to apply for you.

-You can authorize another person to access, read and manage your digital post.
-Here is the reading access form in English.
+You can also authorize another person to access, read and manage your digital post.